QSHS: An Axion Dark Matter Resonant Search Apparatus: Receiver Electronics

 Taking dimensions from Figure \ref{fig:FieldShield}(a) and estimating $\mu \approx 10^3$ from the known permeability curve of cryophy~\cite{Arpaia2019} leads to $N(L_2/D_2) \approx 0.22$, $S_1 \approx 23$, $S_2 \approx 20$, and $S_\mathrm{L} \approx 90$.
 Upon cooling in the Earth's field, the internal field is therefore expected to be

 This calculation pessimistically assumes the Earth's field to be vertical and also ignores shielding by the ferromagnetic endcaps.

 When the primary coil is ramped up, the outer ferromagnetic layer will saturate and therefore lose some shielding effectiveness, but the superconducting layers should remain below their transition fields.
 Only a small part of the stray field should therefore penetrate the outer superconducting and inner ferromagnetic shields to reach the amplifiers when they are operating.
+If it turns out that amplifiers under test do not work in the shield, it is an option to obtain a magnetic field probe and measure the field inside the shield as a diagnostic.

 In addition to shielding effectiveness, another consideration is the magnetic stress on the shield.
 If we make the pessimistic approximation that the shield is a sphere of infinitely permeability, its magnetic moment in a stray field $\mathbf{B}_\mathrm{stray}$ is~\cite{Jackson1998}